 - Create Incoming Webhook - Select "Incoming Webhooks" then "Add Incoming Webhook"

-- Configure Webhook - Set title, description, and select the default channel
+- Configure Webhook - Set a title, description, and default channel

 - Save and Copy URL - Click "Save" and copy the webhook URL